Mental Notes [Aussie version] (1975, 44.23) ****½/TTT

 By Dizrythmia (a succinct description of their music's effect on the human body?), Split Enz weren't becoming more mainstream, exactly, but had begun to move away from their overtly progressive influences, correctly sensing that they weren't the route to fame and fortune in the late '70s.
 It's still a great album, and extremely quirky, but the songs are shorter and the arrangements tighter; the seeds of their subsequent pop career had been sown, and the days of their unique image were sadly numbered.
 Standout tracks include My Mistake and Crosswords, ranking among the band's best, though be warned; if you can get the chorus of Crosswords out of your head after one hearing, good luck!
 When I first heard this album, I recognised My Mistake, presumably from hearing it something like twenty years earlier...
 Anyway, it's extremely hard to tell, but I can only positively identify Mellotron on one track here; album closer Jamboree has a tiny burst of strings, so you won't be buying this one for its 'Tron content...

 I didn't think there would be any progressive influences left by Frenzy, and I was pretty much right.
 The picture on the front of the band in normal garb is no surprise at all; they couldn't keep their image up forever, and mainstream appeal beckoned.
 However, the album's perfectly good, with the Enz having shifted into 'intelligent pop' mode, especially Mind Over Matter and the Farfisa-driven I See Red, which only appears to be on later copies of the album.
 The only obvious 'Tron track here is The Roughest Toughest Game In The World, with some fairly upfront choir, but most of the keyboard work is on polysynth by this time, like most of their contemporaries.
-I presume the band's work shifted into straight pop territory after Frenzy, and I rather doubt if they used their 'Tron again, but I've been proved wrong before...
+The band's work shifted into (relatively) straight pop territory after Frenzy, their Mellotron quietly retired, at least in the studio.